Ashwagandha

 Ashwagandha and Reproductive Health

-ashwagandha sticks
+Ashwagandha sticks

 Ashwagandha, scientifically known as Withania somnifera, is a popular herb in traditional medicine that has been used for centuries to improve reproductive health.
 It is not a mushroom, but rather a small shrub native to India, the Middle East, and parts of Africa^[1^].